-Materials for training shall include how to identify appropriate mental health services at the school site and within the community, and when and how to refer youth and families to those services.
-Training materials may also include programs that can be completed through self-review of suitable suicide prevention materials.
+Materials for training shall include how to identify appropriate mental health services at the school site and within the community, and when and how to refer youth and their families to those services.
+Materials also may include programs that can be completed through self-review of suitable suicide prevention materials.
 (Education Code 215)